 Attached to the beautiful “Parque del Retiro,” it was initially conceived as the place of residence for families belonging to the aristocratic and bourgeois classes.
 Today, it is recognized for being one of the most important areas and one of the luxury fashion areas in Madrid.

 Chamberí neighbourhood, heritage of the aristocracy

 Area of residence of a large part of the aristocracy of the 19th and 20th centuries.

-Here you will find Calle Zurbano, described in the New York Times as “one of the best in Europe”, a street dotted with charming palaces, boutiques, restaurants and museums, highly recommended if you are looking to explore Madrid beyond the conventional tourist areas.
+Here you will find Calle Zurbano, described in the New York Times as “one of the best in Europe,” a street dotted with charming palaces, boutiques, restaurants, and museums.
+It is highly recommended if you are looking to explore Madrid beyond the conventional tourist areas.